EGI-Federation/documentation/content/en/providers/getting-started/joining-eosc/core-services/_index.md

 All changes to the services should be managed by the EGI Change Management (CHM) process according to the [Change Policy](https://confluence.egi.eu/x/k4SjBQ) in order to evaluate the potential impact that a change can have on the service itself and on the infrastructure as a whole.
-When registering a Request for Change, besides a general description of the change, the providers are expected to provide: the risk level as a result of assessing the impact and the likelihood of things going wrong, the type of change, the eventual list of other services potentially affected by the change, if it is possible to revert the change, the proposed date for the implementation of the change, and if it is needed to schedule a downtime of the service.
+When registering a [Request for Change](https://confluence.egi.eu/x/dIIkBQ), besides a general description of the change, the providers are expected to provide:

+- the risk level as a result of assessing the impact and the likelihood of things going wrong,
+- the type of change,
+- the eventual list of other services potentially affected by the change,
+- if it is possible to revert the change,
+- the proposed date for the implementation of the change,
+- if it is needed to schedule a downtime of the service.

 Requests for Changes are assessed by the Change Advisory Board (CAB), and then decided whether the Change is going to be approved or rejected.

 For the recurrent changes with a relatively low risk level, the providers can request to classify them as Standard Changes, so that invoking the CAB won’t be